Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 1. The Temple of Olympian Zeus & The Arch of Hadrian

-After a delicious complimentary buffet breakfast at The Athens Gate Hotel, we set off just across the street to visit The Temple of Olympian Zeus and purchase our combo ticket, which allowed us entry into a wide variety of ancient sites around Athens.
+After a delicious complimentary buffet breakfast at The Athens Gate Hotel, we set off just across the street to visit The Temple of Olympian Zeus and purchase our combo ticket, which allowed us entry into a wide variety of the ancient sites of Athens.

-TIP: The Athens Gate Hotel has rooms that face the Temple of Olympian Zeus, which are less expensive then the rooms that face the Acropolis.
-The ancient site is literally across the street and illuminated at night.
-It is a much more spectacular view than the Acropolis option, which is further away.
+LUXURY TRAVEL TIP: The Athens Gate Hotel has superior rooms (with a balcony) that face the Temple of Olympian Zeus, which are less expensive then the similar rooms that face the Acropolis.
+The ancient site is literally across the street and beautifully illuminated at night.
+It is a much more spectacular view than the Acropolis option, which is further away from the hotel and visible anytime from the Athens Gate Rooftop Restaurant.

-Just outside the Temple of Olympian Zeus stands The Arch of Hadrian, free to visit.
-Unclear why and for whom it was built, it is theorized that it was first erected in honour of the Emperor Hadrian to commemorate the Temple of Olympian Zeus, but some scholars disagree.
-Unfortunately graffitied many times, it still stands strong overlooking the street.
+Located just outside the Temple of Olympian Zeus, parallel to the road, stands The Arch of Hadrian, which is free to visit.
+Unclear why and for whom it was built, it is theorized that it was first erected in honour of the Roman Emperor Hadrian to commemorate the Temple of Olympian Zeus (which was completed during his rein), but some scholars disagree.
+Unfortunately graffitied many times, it still stands overlooking the street.

 2. The Panathenaic Stadium

-We walked a mere 10 minutes to the Panathenaic Stadium.
+From the Temple of Olympian Zeus, the walk is a mere 10 minutes to the Panathenaic Stadium.
 Entirely built of marble, this massive structure was played host to the first modern Olympic Games in 1896.
 Entry allows you the freedom to walk/sit in the stands around the massive structure.
 Tourists took turns standing on the podium, imagining their Olympic dreams have come true.
-Some even attempted to race around the stadium.
+It is one of the more impressive sites of Athens.

 TIP: Entry to the Panathenaic Stadium is not included in the combo ticket, but is a minimal fee of $10 Euro.